SAP/project-portal-for-innersource/README.md

 4. Write the resulting list of projects with all metadata to the file ```repos.json``` to serve all projects it in the portal.

-With this approach, projects can self-register to the portal by adding the ```inner-source``` topic to their repository and specifying additional metadata inside an ```innersource.json````file.
+With this approach, projects can self-register to the portal by adding the ```inner-source``` topic to their repository and specifying additional metadata inside an ```innersource.json``` file.
 For more information about this file, see [Listing Project in the Project Portal for InnerSource](CONTRIBUTING.md#listing-project-in-the-project-portal-for-innersource)

 ## Limitations

-The portal focuses on InnerSource projects located in an enterprise GitHub instance.
-Projects using other source code management systems can be converted using similar APIs or added manually to the ```repos.json``` file.
+The portal focuses on InnerSource projects located in one or more GitHub enterprise instances.
+Projects using other source code management systems can be displayed in the portal using similar APIs or by adding them manually to the ```repos.json``` file.

 ## Contributing